akaupang/macha/README.md

 It is recommended to set an alias for the script for convenient usage, e.g. in your .bashrc:

-\# Make sure the charmm binary is in the PATH
+\# Make sure that the charmm binary is in the PATH

 export PATH="/path/to/charmm/bin:$PATH"